Glass vs. Acrylic Aquariums

 Acrylic Aquariums Are Prone to Fabrication Flaws

-Acrylic Aquariums Become Yellow and Brittle Over Time
+Acrylic Aquariums Become Yellow and Brittle

 Acrylic Aquariums Have Porous Material

-Acrylic Aquariums Have Greater Visible Distortion than Glass Aquariums
+Acrylic Aquariums Have More Visible Distortion

 Take a Look Around Our Shop!